Cost of Living Comparison: UK and Spain

 Looking for the cheapest cost of living in Spain?
-Madrid is one of the cheapest capital cities you can live in.
-Living here is far more affordable than in London or Berlin, and the quality of life you’ll enjoy is comparatively high.
+Madrid is one of the most affordable capital cities you can live in.
+Living here is far more cost-effective than in London or Berlin, and the quality of life you’ll enjoy is comparatively high.

 Choose to settle in Madrid, and you’ll find it’s over 50% cheaper than New York and over 40% cheaper than London.
-Living in Barcelona is similar, proving over 50% cheaper than New York and 40% cheaper than London.
+Living in Barcelona is similar, where it's 50% cheaper than New York and 40% cheaper than London.

 Head to Valencia, and you’ll find costs plummet even further.
 The cost of living in Valencia is over 60% lower than in New York and over 50% lower than that of London.
 Other affordable cities in Spain include Seville, which is around 60% and 50% cheaper than New York and London.

-The main living costs you’ll need to consider if you’re moving to Spain are housing, taxes, utilities, food and drinks and healthcare.
+The main living costs you’ll need to consider if you’re moving to Spain are housing, taxes, utilities, food and drink, and healthcare.
 Here’s what these essentials typically cost in Spain.

-Some of the country's most costly places to live include Spanish cities such as Madrid and Barcelona.
-Here, 50 square metre apartments cost in the region of €150,000 - €250,000.
-If you’re hoping to purchase a larger home to relocate your whole family, but you need to be within easy reach of a bustling Spanish city, you’ll likely be looking at price tags between €600,000 - €700,000.
+Some of the country's most costly places to live include cities such as Madrid and Barcelona.
+Here, a 50-square-metre apartment costs in the region of €150,000 - €250,000.
+If you’re hoping to purchase a larger home to relocate your whole family, but need to be within easy reach of a bustling Spanish city, you’re likely to be looking at a price tag of between €600,000 - €700,000.

 Move to Spain, and you might be pleasantly surprised by the change in your household bills.
 Spanish utility bills are quite low compared to other countries in the EU, and they’re far cheaper than in the UK.

 On average, electricity bills cost €116 per month in Spain.
 There are factors to consider that might mean you spend more on electricity, however.
 Spanish summers are, of course, very hot, and they can be comparatively long too.
-This might mean you increase your electricity spending if you install air conditioning or run fans throughout the summer.
+This may mean an increase in electricity spend if you install air conditioning or run fans throughout the summer.